 - Rule out driver issues

 - Reinstall the game

 Fix 1: Run the game as an administrator

-BO4 may not be able to access certain game files and folders on your computer under a standard user account.
+BO4 not launching issue might happen when it’s not able to access certain game files and folders under a standard user account.
 Although it’s rare that this causes the launching issue, you should rule out the possibility.
 Follow the instructions below: